dgraph-io/dgraph/wiki/content/deploy/index.md

 ```sh
 $ curl localhost:8080/admin/export
 ```
-{{% notice "warning" %}}This won't work if called from outside the server where dgraph is running.
+{{% notice "warning" %}}This won't work if called from outside the server where Dgraph server is running.
 {{% /notice %}}

-This also works from a browser, provided the HTTP GET is being run from the same server where the Dgraph instance is running.
+This also works from a browser, provided the HTTP GET is being run from the same server where the Dgraph server instance is running.

 This triggers a export of all the groups spread across the entire cluster.
 Each server writes output in gzipped rdf to the export directory specified on startup by `--export`.
 If any of the groups fail, the entire export process is considered failed, and an error is returned.